 Here we’ll take a look at the question “Can snow blowers break ice?”, examine how they do so, and determine whether or not they’re a viable solution for icy winter sidewalks.

-Depending on the kind of snowblower being used and the kind of ice that needs to be broken, a person might experience a little tough situation or an almost impossible one.
+In general, the answer to this question is yes.
+But depending on the kind of snowblower being used and the kind of ice that needs to be broken, you might find it to be a simple task — or an impossible one.

 How do snow blowers work on ice?

 Now you may be wondering: So how exactly can a snow blower achieve the task of clearing ice, anyway?